 Fellows carry out inpatient consultations in gastroenterology at the NIH Clinical Center during their second and third years.
 Consultations occur on a daily basis under the close supervision of a full-time faculty member.
 The consultation service includes didactic teaching, bedside evaluation of patients on work rounds, and consult service conference rounds.
 Fellows participate in any GI procedures required for the patient's evaluation.
-Fellows also participate in presentations and conferences including: GI Case Conference, GI Research Conference, GI Grand Rounds, GI Core Curriculum Conference (simulcasted with UMMC), GI Radiology Conference, GI Pathology Conference, and CityWide GI Conference.
+Fellows also participate in presentations and conferences including: GI Case Conference, GI Research Conference, GI Grand Rounds, GI Core Curriculum Conference (simulcasted with UMMC), GI Radiology Conference, and the GI Pathology Conference

 Years 2 and 3: GI Procedural Training

 At the NIH Clinical Center, procedural training meets all board eligibility requirements and is designed to prepare fellows for academic clinical practice.
-At the NIH Clinical Center, fellows are closely supervised and continue to improve on their skills in upper endoscopy, flexible sigmoidoscopy, colonoscopy and polypectomy, percutaneous endoscopic gastrostomy placement, wireless capsule endoscopy, single balloon enteroscopy, esophageal pH monitoring and manometry, heater probe, BICAP and injection treatment of GI bleeding, endoscopic band ligation of esophageal varices, foreign body retrieval, and dilation of esophageal strictures.
+At the completion of the 3-year ACGME accredited program, fellows typically graduate approximately 1000 endoscopic procedures.
+Fellows are closely supervised and continue to improve on their skills in upper endoscopy, flexible sigmoidoscopy, colonoscopy and polypectomy, percutaneous endoscopic gastrostomy placement, wireless capsule endoscopy, single balloon enteroscopy, esophageal pH monitoring and manometry, heater probe, BICAP and injection treatment of GI bleeding, endoscopic band ligation of esophageal varices, foreign body retrieval, and dilation of esophageal strictures.
 Computerized endoscopy reporting systems are used at the NIH Clinical Center.

 Years 2 and 3: Clinical Research Experience (approximately 18 months)